Hatice Cengiz, Fiancee Of Murdered Journalist Jamal Khashoggi, Snubs Trump’s Offer To Visit White House

 Cengiz also revealed in the interview that neither she nor Khashoggi had any inkling of the intentions of the Saudi administration.
 Although she claimed that Khashoggi was worried about being captured, he never thought the Saudi administration could dare to kill him in a foreign land.

-“His local network in Turkey was very good as you know, his political network as well,” she said.
+“His local network in Turkey was very good as you know, his political network as well,” she said according to the Guardian.
 “He thought Turkey is a safe country and if he would be held or interrogated, this issue would be swiftly solved.”